 A dialog window will appear.
 In the dialog window, simply select the

 from Specification.
 And now the system asks for

 Simply select the Spec Name from the list and then select the desired Operation for which you would like to generate the test.
 Further, the system will ask you the following test case type:

 - Data Driven Test Case

-Select Data driven test case if you would like to generate data driven API test, otherwise select normal test case option.
+Select a Data-driven test case if you would like to generate a data-driven API test, otherwise select the normal test case option.

 Confirmbutton to generate the test.
 Now, let's look at some of the information generated in the API test.